zyxware/instantly-analytics-dashboard/README.md

 # Instantly.ai Campaign Dashboard
 This is a dashboard to pull campaign analytics from instantly between the dates specified.
 This will list all the campaigns created in the instantly account you are connected with the API Key.
 You can make a copy of https://docs.google.com/spreadsheets/d/1B0q3310Ha_KY5fqiargsW3UpMu1i5GOrtfNA0vbWPeI Google sheet and get started.
+We have also published an article [Instantly Analytics to Google Sheets](https://www.zyxware.com/article/6580/instantly-analytics-to-google-sheets).
+Plesae let us know your feedback.

 ![Dashboard-Instantly](https://github.com/zyxware/instantly-analytics-dashboard/assets/109938/c52fc394-5121-4910-bae8-095a0ff61361)